drikkk/Spotify-Playlist-Updater/README.md

 When executed, all playlists in the json file will be checked upon.
 If a name change is detected, then the playlist's name, description and image is updated as per the json file.
 Description and image update can be skipped by setting them as empty ```""``` value.

+Results of the run are logged to output.log in project root.

 ## Prerequisites

 - Install [Python 3.8](https://www.python.org/downloads/) (or greater)